Arizona man arrested for hacking email accounts at universities

 "This case should serve as a wakeup call for universities and educational institutions around the country," Bharara said in a statement.

-A lawyer for Powell could not be immediately identified.
-He was expected to be presented in a federal court in Phoenix later on Wednesday.
+A lawyer for Powell did not respond to a request for comment.
+He was arrested in Arizona on Wednesday morning and released following a hearing in federal court in Phoenix later in the day, according to court records.

-Neither Bharara's office nor the Federal Bureau of Investigation, which investigated the incidents, identified the universities at issue.
+While authorities did not name the universities at issue, Pace University confirmed in a statement it was the New York university mentioned in the complaint.
+In the statement Pace University said it contacted the Federal Bureau of Investigation and Bharara's office after discovering the security breach.

-The biggest victim appeared to be the unnamed New York university, where since at least October 2015, Powell attempted to change the password for 2,054 accounts, succeeding with 1,035 of them, prosecutors said.
+The biggest victim in the case appeared to be Pace University, where according to prosecutors, Powell since at least October 2015 attempted to change the password for 2,054 accounts, succeeding with 1,035 of them.

 In September, he tried to change email passwords for 220 of the Pennsylvania university's accounts, succeeding with 15, prosecutors said.